 In my early days at Datrium (over two years ago now) I wrote about performance and scalability considerations here on Insane Mode and Scalability.
 Admittedly, these were smaller scale exercises primarily to understand the true potential of the DVX system.
 They did however give me good insight into what is really possible.

-I was sitting through a recent internal update from our engineering and performance teams on the scale level testing we did in conjunction with DELL and a couple of trusted 3rd party organizations at the end of last year (2017).
+I was sitting through a recent internal update from our engineering and performance teams on the scale level testing we did in conjunction with DELL and a couple of trusted 3rd party organizations at the end of 2017.
 This was some serious testing and a truly collaborative effort.
-Building a system that scaled out to our current maximum of 10 Data Nodes and 128 Compute Node across multiple data center racks and requisite switching was a major investment for everyone involved.
+Building a system that scaled out to our current maximum of 10 Data Nodes and 128 Compute Nodes across multiple data center racks and requisite switching was a major investment for everyone involved.
 Serious professional work kudos to everyone connected to the project.

 I could go into the details of that testing here but I’ll leave that to the people that were directly involved in the effort and the outcome.
 In this case I was able to watch from the sidelines with that silly “I knew this was possible” grin on my face.
 These results are definitely worth the read.